hardin47/website/Math58/Notes/04-InfNum.md

 #### Prediction Intervals (ISCAM 2.6, not in ISRS) {#predint}

 A prediction interval is **different** from a confidence interval!!!
 Remember that a confidence interval is a range of values that try to capture a **parameter**.
-A prediction interval is meant to capture 95% of the actual observations (see below for the example on healthy body temperatures).
+A prediction interval is meant to capture 95% of future observations (see below for the example on healthy body temperatures).
 Note that in order to capture the variability in the observations, we combine the variability of the center of the interval ($s/\sqrt{n}$) with the variability of the observations themselves ($s$).

-A $(1-\alpha)100%$ prediction interval will capture $(1-\alpha)100%$ of the observations (in the long run or in the population).
+A $(1-\alpha)100%$ prediction interval has a $(1-\alpha)$ probability of capturing a new observation from the population.

 $$\overline{X} \pm t_{n-1}^* \cdot s \sqrt{1 + \frac{1}{n}}$$